Practicalities for the USI community

 ChatGPT & Generative AI @ USI

-USI’s overall strategy is to encourage a creative, critical and responsible use (or creation) of generative AI tools within its community and to foster experimentation, critical thinking and open discussions with and about these tools in teaching, research, transfer and other fields of work in USI.
+As a general strategy, USI encourages the creative, critical and responsible use of generative Artificial Intelligence (Gen AI) tools by members of its academic community, promoting experimentation, critical thinking and open discussions with and about these tools in teaching, research, knowledge transfer and other areas of USI's activities.

 General rule